 Costs for Setup and Maintenance

 The cost of setting up and running a website depends on a wide range of factors, and that can change considerably over time as a site evolves.
-Because it’s a hosting platform, as well as a site builder, Wix makes it easy for users to calculate costs with a tiered series of monthly plans that also include a domain name and varying levels of storage, access to add-on apps and more.
+Because it’s a hosting platform, as well as a site builder, Wix calculates costs with a tiered series of monthly plans that also include a domain name and varying levels of storage, access to add-on apps and more.
 There is also a completely free starter plan, but it has limited features and requires users to accept advertising on their site.
 As a site grows and changes, users can scale up to a higher pricing plan that offers the features they need.

 Because Wix offers all of its tools in packages with fixed monthly fees, users don’t need to factor in external costs, such as hiring developer services or purchasing assets from outside sources.
 This kind of one stop shopping makes it especially attractive to new users looking for an easy and relatively economical way to set up a site, even though it limits options for customization and specialized functions.